trautonen/coveralls-maven-plugin/README.md

 #### Configuration

-If used as a standalone maven build or with any continuous integration server other than Travis CI, the Coveralls repository token must be provided.
+If used as a standalone Maven build or with any continuous integration server other than Travis CI, the Coveralls repository token must be provided.
 This can be achieved by setting the configuration section in the plugin or setting a system property for VM using `-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command. **Do not publish your repository token in public GitHub repositories.**

-With Travis CI you need to provide only service name either via plugin configuration or system property.
-The corresponding configuration value is `-DserviceName=travis-ci`.
-Rest of the configuration for Travis CI is handled internally by the plugin.
-Set up Cobertura or JaCoCo Maven plugin and add the corresponding command to your `travis.yml` as the script.
+If you are using Travis, Circle, Codeship, Jenkins or Bamboo continuous integration services, no other configuration is required.
+The plugin's built-in service environment support take care of the rest.
+Multi-module projects that require aggregated reports have to set up Cobertura Maven plugin for the root project with `aggregate=true`.
+For other projects you are free to choose either [Cobertura](#cobertura) or [JaCoCo](#jacoco) plugin.
+Finally add the corresponding Maven command for the selected plugin to your continuous integration service build job.

+See [Complete plugin configuration](#complete-plugin-configuration) for all of the available configuration parameters.

 #### Cobertura

-Set up the Cobertura maven plugin with XML report format in the build section of the project pom.xml:
+Set up the Cobertura Maven plugin with XML report format in the build section of the project pom.xml:

 ```xml